Evidence Level

 What is the recommended dosage of Potassium Orotate?

-Does Potassium Orotate interact with medications?
+Does Potassium Orotate interact with any medications?

 References(1 citations)